 Creating content: scalable and non-scalable workflows

-Copywriter is one of the main specialists in the production chain.
-When the content marketing strategy is implemented by the company on its own, the best option will be to have several staff copywriters.
-Because in a situation where you produce and distribute branded content as part of one or even two or three projects of your company, it is profitable for you have copywriters, who are engaged in the subject, understand the company’s business, are committed and know all the experts, who can consult and educate on a particular subject for an article.
-Full-time staff copywriters allow for scaleability.
+A copywriter is one of the leading specialists in the production chain.
+When the company implements the content marketing strategy on its own, the best option will be to have several staff copywriters.
+In a situation where you produce and distribute branded content as part few projects, it is profitable for to have copywriters engaged on daily basis, understand the company’s business, are committed and know all the experts.
+Full-time staff copywriters allow for scalability.
 However, a lot of things depend on the ratio of the project’s proposed budget to the set of tasks.
-If the cost sheet doesn’t allow you to afford a number of staff copywriters (say, advertising expenditure is set as a sensible priority), then cooperation with freelancer copywriters can be a more suitable and profitable deal for you.
+If the cost sheet doesn’t allow you to afford staff copywriters (say, advertising expenditure set as a sensible priority), then cooperation with freelancer copywriters can be a more suitable and profitable deal for you.

-But when it comes to mass content production on a variety of different projects (which is what we are dealing with as an agency), the only scalable approach is to have professional staff editors cooperating with a number of outsourced copywriters.
-The editor interviews the client, and then details a task to a copywriter.
-The editor is then responsible for the ultimate quality of the texts, working with the copywriter, making edits and — when necessary — requesting additional information to be covered in the text.
+But when it comes to mass content production on a variety of different projects (which is what we are dealing with as an agency), the only scalable approach is to have professional staff editors cooperating with some outsourced copywriters.
+The editor interviews the client and then details a task to a copywriter.
+The editor is then responsible for the ultimate quality of the texts, working with the copywriter, making edits and — when necessary — requesting additional information to cover in the text.

-In case of GRIN tech we have few in house copywriters as well as managed list of 200 freelancers to reach out for complex topics (e.g. there are few PhDs on the list) and in case we need huge volumes in short timeframe.
+In the case of GRIN tech, we have few in house copywriters as well as a managed list of 200 freelancers to reach out for complex topics (e.g., there are few PhDs on the list) and in case we need huge volumes in short timeframe.

 Careful selection of copywriters and further cooperation with reliable authors are the only conditions to make it all work.

 It is not profitable for the agency to keep a full editorial staff.
-There are two main reasons for this: full staff costs a lot; secondly, no copywriter can issue 12 000 000 symbols of high-quality content a day.
+There are two main reasons for this: full-time staff costs a lot; secondly, no copywriter can issue 12 000 000 symbols of high-quality content a day.
 You are going to need outsourced solutions.
-However, you are going to need several staff copywriters to solve important and urgent problems.
+However, you are going to need several staff copywriters to solve critical and urgent problems.

 The benefits of the approach are:

-- The ability to stop cooperation with the outsourced author at any time, if the quality of their work is not satisfactory.
+- The ability to stop cooperation with the outsourced author at any time.

-If you expect to scale significantly in a short period of time and go to serious volumes of content, you should bet on good staff editors and a pool of excellent freelance copywriters.
+If you expect to scale significantly in short and go to massive volumes of content, you should bet on good staff editors and a pool of excellent freelance copywriters.
 But in case the numbers within the next year are supposed to be small, it is better to bet on staff copywriters.
-Choose only good, experienced and expensive authors.
-Believe me, they are going to pay off very quickly and boost your profits.
+Choose only competent, experienced and expensive authors.
+They are going to pay off very quickly and boost your profits.

 Publishing content on websites

 Content managers, who upload content on customers’ websites, must have a solid knowledge base.
-Their task is not to just work within the limits of the capabilities of the web engine.
-Visual design should work to improve the user characteristics of the web resource, from this point of view the site should be present convenient and interesting solutions: using graph Inputs, artwork and captions, highlights, unique design, etc.
+Their task is not to work within the limits of the capabilities of the web engine.
+Visual design should work to improve the user characteristics of the web resource, from this point of view the site should be present convenient and exciting solutions: using graph Inputs, artwork, and captions, highlights, unique design, etc.